Follow these 10 strategies to strengthen your connection to your customers.

 "Nobody likes a salesperson," he said.
 "Don't go in talking about your product; go in and ask them questions about their business."

-It's common to experience miscommunications when using technology as a main source of contact.
+It's common to experience miscommunications when using technology as the primary source of contact.
 While emails and telephone calls are convenient, nothing beats face-to-face contact.

 You can understand your customers better in person than over the phone or through a screen.
 Shivaraju makes it a point to drop in on clients to introduce himself and establish both a professional and personal relationship with them.